Cooking in The Keys

 The shrimp from Key West is often called Key West Pinks.
 They are crisp and have a sweet and mild taste.

-For a Quick Homemade Cocktail Sauce
+For Homemade Cocktail Sauce

 • ½ cup ketchup